IT-Service/ITGSerialTerminalTools/.github/PULL_REQUEST_TEMPLATE.md

     Thanks for submitting a Pull Request (PR) to this project.
     Your contribution to this project is greatly appreciated!

+    Please make sure the PR title is short but a descriptive summary of the PR, e.g "Add common test to test the length of the relative file path".

     You may remove this comment block, and the other comment blocks, but please keep the headers and the task list.
 -->
 #### Pull Request (PR) description
 <!--